Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 36:46

 Definitely.
 And that’s what I love.
 Like hearing those stories.
-There are so many stories from people in the academy of rising up, getting the respect of like their creative team or changing from like small agencies then going and working as the global brand strategist at Amazon to these amazing transformation stories of people, finding their confidence and feeling alone at the start of like, I don’t know, strategy and I’m going to get found out to walking into a room and feeling confident that you can add value straight away .
+There are so many stories from people in the academy of rising up, getting the respect of like their creative team or changing from like small agencies then going and working as the global brand strategist at Amazon to these amazing transformation stories of people, finding their confidence and feeling alone at the start of like, I don’t know, advertising strategy and I’m going to get found out to walking into a room and feeling confident that you can add value straight away .

 Josh Strawczynski: 37:18